first-rust-competition/ctre-rs/ctre-sys/README.md

 # CTRE Phoenix CCI bindings for Rust
-This crate contains bindings for the CTRE Phoenix CCI libraries.
+This crate contains FFI bindings for the CTRE Phoenix CCI libraries.

 This project is not affiliated with nor endorsed by Cross the Road Electronics.